edwin-cox/godot-infinite-worldmap/README.md

 ### Installation

-1. Download the Procedural World Map Generator and Viewer Component from the project repository.
+1. Download the Procedural World Map Generator and Viewer Component from the project repository or the Godot Assets Store.
-2. Extract the component files to your Godot project directory.
+2. Extract the addons folder to your Godot project directory if you downloaded it manually.
+The component folder is located at `addons/procedural_world_map`.

 ### Usage

+1. Open your Godot project and open the project settings.
+Navigate to the Plugins tab and enable the `ProceduralWorldMap` plugin.
-1. Open your Godot project and navigate to the desired scene where you want to incorporate the procedural world map generator and viewer component.
+1. Navigate to the desired scene where you want to incorporate the procedural world map generator and viewer component.
-2. Import the component files into your scene.
-3. Add the procedural world map generator and viewer component to the scene by creating a new instance or attaching it to an existing node.
-4. Customize the world generator parameters or use the provided basic world generator using FastNoiseLite.
-5. Run the scene to visualize the generated world map.
-6. Explore the map by using the intuitive navigation controls, including zooming in and out.
+2. Add the component by adding a registered node at the path `Node/CanvasItem/Control/ColorRect/ProceduralWorldMap`.
+You can also add it programmatically by calling `add_child(ProceduralWorldMap.new())`.
+3. Optionally, add a custom datasource to the component in the _ready() function of the scene.
+In case you don't add a datasource, the component will use the default datasource, which is a basic world generator using FastNoiseLite.
+You can access the datasource by calling `$ProceduralWorldMap.datasource`.
+4. Customize the world renderer parameters, such as the image resolution, the incremental mode, the default coordinates, and the default zoom level.
+Note that the image resolution doesn't adapt automatically to the component size, especially for ratios.
+5. Add scripts to bind inputs to the coordinates and zoom level if needed.
+After changing the coordinates or zoom level, call `refresh()` to update the map quickly, and start the incremental rendering process if enabled.
+6. Explore the map, change the seed, and adjust the coordinates and zoom level to find the desired part of the map for your game.
+Note: If you use a datasource using the FastNoiseLite generator, keep in mind that the quality of noise deteriorates when rendering very far from the initial 0,0 coordinates.
+This is a limitation of the FastNoiseLite generator, not the component itself.
+Thankfully, you have some room to play with the coordinates before the quality starts to deteriorate.

 ### Examples